Wallace Wade Stadium: History

 Wallace Wade Stadium opened in 1929 as "Duke Stadium", largely funded with bonds—the school advertised for "1,000 individuals to invest $100 in Duke's athletic future" and offered 6% interest.

 The stadium is notable for being the site of the 1942 Rose Bowl on New Year's Day.
 Duke had won the invitation to the game as the eastern representative.
 However, the attack on Pearl Harbor on December 7, just weeks after the end of the 1941 season, led to fears of a Japanese attack on the West Coast.
 General John L. DeWitt, commander of the Western Defense Command, advised the Tournament of Roses Association not to hold the game at the Rose Bowl in southern California, since he was not willing to take a chance on the Japanese choosing to stage a bombing raid on a stadium with over 90,000 people in attendance.
 Soon afterward, the government banned all large public gatherings on the West Coast, which ruled out Bell Field in Corvallis, Oregon, the on-campus venue of Oregon State, the host team from the Pacific Coast Conference (PCC).
 The Tournament of Roses Association originally planned to cancel the game, but Duke officials invited the Rose Bowl and Oregon State to Durham to play the game, and the offer was accepted.

 On a cold, rainy January 1, 1942, 56,000 fans, 22,000 of whom sat on bleachers borrowed from nearby NC State and UNC, watched the heavily-favored Blue Devils fall to the strong defense of the Beavers, 20–16.
-Until 2021, it was the only Rose Bowl Game played outside of Pasadena, California.
+Until 2021, it was the only Rose Bowl Game played outside of Pasadena, California; the game remains the only Rose Bowl to have been played in the Eastern United States.

 In 1967, the venue was renamed for head coach Wallace Wade.

 In 1972, Wallace Wade Stadium hosted the first edition of the Pelican Bowl, a short-lived attempt at a black college football national championship game between the winner of the MEAC and the winner of the SWAC.
 Grambling defeated NC Central by a score of 56–6 in front of 22,500 fans.

 In October 2012, Duke announced major renovations projected to eventually seat 43,915.

 In 2015, Steve Brooks, Duke alumnus and CEO of the Phoenix American Insurance Group, donated $13 million to the Duke Athletics department.
 The playing surface was renamed Brooks Field in his honor.